hvaughanattmforum/WebSpecDemoData/README.md

 ## Dependencies
 There are two file dependencies in order to publish a **Golden Component**.
-- **Component spec:** This file contains the metadata and core functions of a Component.
+- **Component Spec:** This file contains the metadata and core functions of a Component.
 This is maintained by the components team.
 - **supporting functions:** This file contains the security and management functions which are shared across all components

 Golden components are used to auto generate **Component CTK's** and **reference implementations**.